|Delivery:||Live online & in-person workshops|

 Resilience is a learned skill.

 Like all things in life, some people are naturally resilient people and bounce back from setbacks easily.
-Others struggle more and have less natural mental agility and self-awareness.
+Other people struggle more and have less natural mental agility and self-awareness.

-Building resilience, whether professional or personal resilience, requires a good knowledge of the tools resilient people use (for example positive psychology and focusing on positive emotions) and also how to apply them.
+Developing emotional resilience, whether personal or professional resilience, requires a good knowledge of the tools resilient people use (for example positive psychology and focusing on positive emotions) and also how to apply them.

-That said the 5 key resilience skills that are often listed are:
+That said the 5 key skills that are often listed as building resilience are: